ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 ## The name of files in src directory

-Each file in `src` directory is an abstract, sections of the whole document and other .src.md files.
+Files in `src` directory are an abstract, sections of the document and other .src.md files.
 An `abstract.src.md` contains the abstract of this tutorial.
 Each section filename is "sec", number of the section and ".src.md" suffix.
 For example, "sec1.src.md", "sec5.src.md" or "sec12.src.md".
-They are the files correspond to section 1, section 5 and section 12 respectively.
+They are the files correspond to the section 1, section 5 and section 12 respectively.

 ## C source file directory